adafruit/Wippersnapper_Boards/README.md

 | max_resolution | no       | int16     | Max resolution of an analog component, in bits                                         |

-The following properties are set by the Wippersnapper web application. **You do not need to define these values**:
+The following properties are set by the WipperSnapper web application. **You do not need to define these values**:

 | Property       | Required | Data Type | description                                                                            |
 |----------------|----------|-----------|----------------------------------------------------------------------------------------|